karuna/rising_sun/README.md

-Current tools supported to certain extents are nmap, nikto, smbclient, onesixtyone, Metasploit/Pro, Nessus, OpenVAS, Nexpose, Wapiti, DSXS, SQLMap, just to name a few.
+Current tools supported to certain extents are nmap, nikto, smbclient, onesixtyone, Metasploit/Pro, Nessus, OpenVAS, Nexpose, Wapiti, DSXS, SQLMap, and SSLScan just to name a few.
 Many more are expected.

 Currently the database schemas are stored in